GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   Max Session IDs (i)
 ~~~
 {: #fig-mc-client-limits-format title="MC_CLIENT_LIMITS Frame Format"}

+The sequence number is implicitly 0 before the first MC_CLIENT_LIMITS frame from the client, and increases by 1 each new frame that's sent.
+Newer frames override older ones.

 Max Aggregate Rate allowed across all joined sessions is in Kibps.